 Dinners are ordered via our online payment system called ParentPay.
 Menus appear on the school website each Wednesday for the following week.
 This gives the opportunity for you to sit with your child to select the food for the coming week.
 You then log onto ParentPay where you select and pay for your choice of dinners.
 On the day selected your child will be given a coloured band, linked to their choice which they swap for their dinner at the serving hatch.

 As you may be aware from the news, the government have introduced a new scheme starting September called Universal Free School Meals.
 This provides all children from Reception class through to the end of Year 2 with a free meal at lunchtime.
 This means that you will not have to pay any money for the school dinners at Highfields during this period.
-This is a potential saving of £2.10 per day, almost £400 per year!
+This is a potential saving of £2.20 per day, around £400 per year!

 The children receive a choice of main item plus a selection of vegetables, as much as they like from the salad cart and a choice of pudding.
 There is also always a selection of fruit available.

 Sandwiches are available daily with a choice of fillings.
 The bread is cooked fresh and the children are welcome to add to this anything from the salad cart and/or from the selection of vegetables on offer (e.g. on chip day they could even have a sandwich and chips!!)